 They first come up with the concept of Green Web Hosting.
 And the most frequent choice of small business sites.
 Because it hands over unbounded bandwidth with 99.7% uptime.

-Although not as well-known as the other options mentioned here, HostPapa makes the list of best web hosting solutions for beginners.
+Although not as well-known as the other options mentioned here, HostPapa makes the list of the best web hosting solutions for beginners.